Scthe/scthe.github.io/content/blog/2023-12-09-debugging-vulkan-using-renderdoc/debugging-vulkan-using-renderdoc.md

 ## Debugging GLSL shaders in RenderDoc

 The standard way to use shaders in Vulkan is to compile GLSL file into SPIR-V using e.g. `glslc.exe -O -fshader-stage=frag "src/shaders/texture.frag.glsl" -o "src/shaders-compiled/texture.frag.spv"`.
 Then we read the `.spv` file from C++/Rust and set the `pCode` pointer in [VkShaderModuleCreateInfo](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkShaderModuleCreateInfo.html).
 The `.spv` file is binary.
 This means that RenderDoc will not be able to reconstruct the original `.glsl` text.
 Instead, we can use [VK_KHR_shader_non_semantic_info](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_shader_non_semantic_info.html) device extension to add special metadata.
-It embeds raw `.glsl` text into `.spv` file.
+It embeds raw `.glsl` text into a `.spv` file.

 ### Embedding GLSL text into `.spv` file

-Use `glslangValidator` to insert `.glsl` text into `.spv` file.
+Use `glslangValidator` to insert `.glsl` text into a `.spv` file.
 It comes preinstalled with [Vulkan SDK](https://vulkan.lunarg.com/sdk/home):

 ```sh
 glslangValidator.exe -e main -gVS -V -o "src/shaders-compiled/texture.frag.spv" "src/shaders/texture.frag.glsl"